lydell/video-audio-sync/README.md

 1. Run `python3 extract.py summer94.mp4 aac` to separate the video and audio of
     `summer94.mp4` their own files (assuming `aac` is the audio format).
-2. Open the separated video and audio files to the browser-based sync tool.
+2. Open the separated video and audio files to the [browser-based sync tool][app].
 3. Find matching points of video and audio using the tool and download the resulting points file.
 4. Run `python3 sync.py summer94_video.mp4 summer94_audio.aac points.json` to